|Name||Linking Protocols||Open Source/Closed Source||Notability||Notes|

 - Finding and registering an available XRF number if you would like your reflector to be in the pi-star host files automatically.

-- Using the script to help install XLXD onto a fresh updated Debian 9.x computer
+- Using the script below to install XLXD onto a fresh updated Debian 9.x computer

 - Getting a static public IP address and setting up DNS if you are going to be a public reflector.